ministryofjustice/security-guidance/docs/physical-security-policy.md

 Each MoJ occupied premises presents unique physical security challenges.
 The measures introduced to protect each site **SHALL** take into account the risk categorisation and the physical composition of that site.
 Effective approaches to Physical Security **SHALL** follow the **MANDATORY** Physical Security Standards.

-The most senior grade manager, or SRO in “Moderate Risk” and larger locations, **SHALL** ensure that their site adheres to the Response Level Security Measures Policy, and ensure physical security risk assessment activity is conducted annually, and that the action plans created to address identified risks are implemented.
+The most senior grade manager, or SRO in "Moderate Risk" and larger locations, **SHALL** ensure that their site adheres to the Response Level Security Measures Policy, and ensure physical security risk assessment activity is conducted annually, and that the action plans created to address identified risks are implemented.

 ## Compliance